midtown-ai/glossary/glossary/p.md

   * [Yann LeCun][Yann LeCun Person]: Turing award in 2018 for work on [Deep Learning]
   * [Yoshua Bengio][Yoshua Bengio Person]: Professor at the Department of Computer Science at the Université de Montréal.
 Turing award in 2018 for work on [Deep Learning]
   * ...

+  Others
+   * Manuela Veloso - Carnegie Mellon University and Head of research at JPMC

  See also [P], [AI Movie], [Company]